The Story of Led Zeppelin Manager Peter Grant

 Unfortunately, when Bonham’s tragic death from alcohol abuse closed the book on Zeppelin’s career in 1980, it set Grant’s personal and professional life adrift, along with that of his former charges — especially once Swan Song shut its doors in 1983.

-Grant died of a heart attack in 1995, at the wheel of his car with son Warren by his side, having lived 60 remarkable years worthy of immortality alongside Led Zeppelin themselves.
+Grant died of a heart attack at the wheel of his car with son Warren by his side, having lived 60 remarkable years worthy of immortality alongside Led Zeppelin themselves.

 You Think You Know Led Zeppelin?